This post may contain affiliate links.

 Once the bones and vegetables have nicely browned, you'll cover them with water and toss in some peppercorns to add bite and a few tablespoons of vinegar to aid in extracting minerals from the bones.

-And that’s it.
-You’ll set your slow cooker to low and let it simmer away until you have 11-12 cups of delicious and beautifully golden beef bone broth.
+And that's it.
+You'll set your slow cooker to low and let it simmer away until you have 11-12 cups of delicious and beautifully golden beef bone broth.
 Perfect for so many comforting soups including my favorite French Onion Soup!

 - 4 pounds beef marrow bones